timothyvictor/laravel-elixir-foundation-font-awesome-recipe/README.md

 # laravel-elixir-foundation-recipe
-An Elixir recipe for Foundation
+An Elixir recipe for Foundation Framework.
+Be sure you've followed the instructions in the Laravel documentation to get started with Elixir.

 ## How to use